matortheeternal/merge-plugins/README.md

 Merge Plugins is a standalone application for merging bethesda plugin files.
 This application is still under development and should be considered pre-alpha.
 I am not responsible for any damages this application may cause and cannot provide any guarantees on the usefulness or functionality it provides.
 This application is purely experimental and is still under active development.

 # Compiling
 This project can be compiled with RAD Studio Delphi XE, or newer.
-You can download a compiled build from the link below:
+You can download a compiled build here:
 [Merge Plugins v2.0.0.136](http://puu.sh/i5APL.zip)

 # Usage